dcodesdev/rustfinity.com/challenges/error-propagation/description.md

-Error propagation is an essential concept in Rust that allows you to handle errors in a clean and concise way.
-When working with file I/O, errors can arise from missing files, permission issues, or unexpected file contents.
-By using the `?` operator, you can propagate errors and handle them at higher levels of your application.
+Error propagation is a core concept in Rust that allows you to handle errors in a clean and structured way.
+In this challenge, you’ll use `io::Error` to represent potential issues when working with file I/O. This approach leverages Rust’s standard library for concise and idiomatic error handling.

-In this challenge, you will read integers from a file, compute their sum, and gracefully handle errors that might occur.
+Your task is to implement a function that reads integers from a file, computes their sum, and gracefully propagates any errors using the `?` operator.

 ## Your Task

 Implement the function `sum_integers_from_file`:

-- This function takes a file path as input.
+- Takes the file path as a parameter.
 - Reads the file line by line, assuming each line contains a single integer.
-- Computes and returns the sum of all integers as a `Result<i32, String>`.
+- Computes and returns the sum of all integers as a `Result<i32, io::Error>`.
+- Handles the following:
-  - If the file cannot be opened, return an error message like `"Error reading file: <reason>"`.
+  - If the file cannot be opened, propagate the `io::Error`.
-  - If a line contains invalid data, return an error message like `"Invalid integer in file: <line>"`.
+  - If a line cannot be parsed as an integer, propagate a custom `io::Error` with a meaningful message.

 ### Requirements

 1. Use `std::fs::File` and `std::io::{self, BufRead}` to read the file.
 2. Handle errors cleanly and propagate them using the `?` operator.
-3. Return clear and meaningful error messages.
+3. For invalid lines, create an `io::Error` with `io::ErrorKind::InvalidData`.

 ## Hints